microsoft/azuredevopslabs/labs/java/readme.md

 The image and the accompanying hand-on-labs is for technical audience.
 As such, familiarity with Visual Studio Team Services, Java and Linux operating system would be preferred although it is not a strict prerequisite.

+## Provisioning the Project using VSTSDemoGenerator

+You can use <a href="http://bit.ly/2lKuESe">Visual Studio Team Services Demo Generator</a> to provision a project with pre-defined data on to your VSTS account to follow the hands-on-labs.

 ## Hands on Labs

 The labs should be followed in the following order, though there are some equivalent labs that allow you a "choose your adventure" experience: